tsunami416604/azure-docs.hu-hu/articles/storage-java-how-to-use-blob-storage.md

 Now that you've learned the basics of blob storage, follow these links to learn how to do more complex storage tasks.

-- [Azure Storage SDK for Java]
+-   [Azure Storage SDK for Java][Azure Storage SDK for Java]
-- [Azure Storage Client SDK Reference]
+-   [Azure Storage Client SDK Reference][Azure Storage Client SDK Reference]
-- [Azure Storage REST API]
+-   [Azure Storage REST API][Azure Storage REST API]
-- [Azure Storage Team Blog]
+-   [Azure Storage Team Blog][Azure Storage Team Blog]

-[Azure SDK for Java]: http://www.windowsazure.com/en-us/develop/java/
   [Azure Storage SDK for Java]: https://github.com/azure/azure-storage-java
+  [Next Steps]: #NextSteps
   [Azure Storage SDK for Android]: https://github.com/azure/azure-storage-android
+  [What is Blob Storage]: #what-is
+  [Concepts]: #Concepts
+  [Create an Azure storage account]: #CreateAccount
+  [Create a Java application]: #CreateApplication
+  [Configure your application to access Blob Storage]: #ConfigureStorage
+  [Setup an Azure storage connection string]: #ConnectionString
+  [How to: Create a container]: #CreateContainer
+  [How to: Upload a blob into a container]: #UploadBlob
+  [How to: List the blobs in a container]: #ListBlobs
+  [How to: Download a blob]: #DownloadBlob
+  [How to: Delete a blob]: #DeleteBlob
+  [How to: Delete a blob container]: #DeleteContainer
+  [howto-blob-storage]: ../includes/howto-blob-storage.md
+  [create-storage-account]: ../includes/create-storage-account.md
   [Azure Storage Client SDK Reference]: http://dl.windowsazure.com/storage/javadoc/
   [Azure Storage REST API]: http://msdn.microsoft.com/en-us/library/azure/gg433040.aspx
   [Azure Storage Team Blog]: http://blogs.msdn.com/b/windowsazurestorage/